 3.2 Probationary Employee

 For appointments in Authority service, the working test or probationary period shall be three months, not subject to extension.
 During that period, the probationary employee will receive no benefits as described in this collective bargaining agreement.
 Holiday pay, however, will be held by the Authority and be paid to the employee upon successful completion of the probationary period.

 The Authority may terminate the service at any time of any such appointee if, in the opinion of Management, the appointee is incapable, unable, or unwilling to perform the duties of the position satisfactorily or is of such reputation, habits, or capabilities as not to merit continuance in the service.
 In each such case, the Authority shall give notice to the appointee whose service is discontinued.

-During the probationary period, it shall be mandatory for the Supervisor to evaluate the employee twice: once at the end of the first month and again at the end of the third month.
+During the probationary period, it shall be mandatory for the Department Head to evaluate the appointee twice: once at the end of the first month and again at the end of the third month.
 These evaluations, along with Management assessment of the progress of the probationary employee, will constitute grounds for continuation or dismissal.

 There shall be a probationary period of three months for new employees and for employees who have changed classification.

 Page 5Supervisory Agreement

 For a change in department/division, or for promotion, the probationary period shall be for three months, and all current benefits will continue during this period.
 The wage for such position shall be based upon the established salary range of the job classification, with the starting wage posted along with the job description.
 An increase within the established salary range for the job classification may be granted by Management after the probationary period, depending on the required evaluation of job performance.

 A regular employee is one who has completed the probationary period.
 Upon successful completion of the probationary period, sick time and vacation time shall accumulate from the first day of employment, but any unearned time absent (except for emergency closings or Authority holidays as described in Section 8) during the probationary period will not be payable.